The Community Operating System

 - Community-to-Business Integration Single API that bridges fan communities to commerce—merch, experiences, content, and payments all unified.
 Creators connect once; we handle Stripe, Shopify, Discord, YouTube, and 40+ integrations automatically.
 Patent Pending

 - Secondary Marketplace Architecture Built-in resale marketplace where fans can trade access passes, collectibles, and experiences with full provenance tracking.
-Every transaction triggers creator royalties, transforming one-time drops into perpetual revenue.
+Every transaction triggers creator community support fees, transforming one-time drops into perpetual revenue.
 Patent Pending

 Financial Model